Hiking in Gasing Hill Urban Forest near Kuala Lumpur

 Emerging on the back end of Gasing Hill forest

 I did not have a particular destination in mind.
 Despite its name, there isn’t really a peak for Gasing Hill.

 I suppose there would be one point in the undulating terrain where it is technically the highest.
 And I guess there’s a reasonable view from one of the high ground points.
 But in terms of the lookout peak, it’s not really that kind of forest.
 So I simply decided to follow one trail and see if it gets to an end, or lead me back where I came.

 But the trail rose steadily, and eventually I came upon a steep but climbable slope.
 I wasn’t sure if it was passable, and contemplated turning back.
 Beyond, I could sort of see a kind of low wall.
 Perhaps this was the other end of the forest.
 I had seen on Google Maps that there was a road running by the forest on that end.

 I thought about my dead phone, and considered that I had no means of communication or navigation if I went back in and somehow failed to find my way back out (yep, I was pretty risk averse back then!).
 So I decided to climb the slope.

 Then, when I got up there, I decided to scale the low wall.
 And I found myself transported to the concrete jungle once more.

 I looked down a long corridor of concrete floor.
 The top of the embankment I just clambered over, I surmised.
 It was flanked by a row of cylindrical columns.
 I had pulled myself up through one of the gaps between them.
 The road was up beyond another short embankment on the other side.

-It was too sheer and tall to climb over, though.
+The road embankment was too sheer and tall to climb over, though.
 So I walked along the path.
-Eventually the way emerges to road, and I was on the main road that skirts around the forest.
+Eventually the path emerged onto road, and I found myself on the main road that skirts around the forest.

 Later, looking at the map on the Bukit Gasing community website, I realised that I had accidentally gone into the utility company’s reserve zone.
 I guess you do need the map for something!